CancerEdition/msonic-refined/README.md

+# Mania Sonic, Refined!

 A Sonic Mania mod, redrawing various frames and bodyparts of Sonic's spriteset for consistency and quality.

-The goal of this mod is "redraft, not replace."
+### The goal of this mod is "redraft, not replace."

 You may have seen several Sonic Mania mods attempting to replace the whole of Sonic's spriteset with assets from other Sonic games or original assets tailored to the author's individual style.